 According to the same worker, new commercial washers have a high-powered spin setting that extract water just as well as the centrifuge.

-heat up much hotter than home dryers.
-Heat can adversely affect
+Commercial dryers tend to heat up much hotter than home dryers.

 When operating a stacked dryer -– especially those that have only one coin drop for both top and bottom dryers -– make sure you select for drying the dryer with your laundry in it.